 5. Write about something in the news.

 Use something in the news as a jumping off point for your own home staging writing or decorating article.
 For example, when the Pantone Color Institute chooses their color of the year, I write an article about it and how it’s relevant to home staging.
-I must admit, finding what to say about Emerald was much easier than Radiant Orchid (a color I really don’t like).
+I must admit, finding what to say about Ultra Violet and Emerald was much easier than Radiant Orchid (a color I really don’t like).

 Another example is when I wrote about all the write offs you could have in a home staging business when it was close to tax time.
 In other words, I took something seasonal and turned it into an article that would appeal to my target market of home stagers.